 The workshop covers these aspects and discusses software-engineering issues of MCPS.
 Intended as a platform for interdisciplinary exchange the topics range from theoretical foundation of fail safety to actual applications of MCPS.
 Interoperability and integration of different devices has been an active research field, particularly as computer assistance for decision support and guidance of interventional procedures requires an aggregation of data provided by different systems.
-The design of interfaces and emerging standards for interoperability must consider the safe operation of the overall system.
-This includes meeting temporal constraints, e.g., when illustrating organ movements during image guidance or for automated motion compensation.
+The design of interfaces and emerging standards for interoperability must consider the safe and secure operation of the overall system.
+This includes meeting temporal constraints.
 Moreover, consistent, fail safe, and secure data exchange on the hardware and software level are essential for connecting devices, particularly when longer distances are covered, e.g., for remote and ambient assistance scenarios.
 The latter also require reliable network protocols and resource management.
 Architectures and algorithms for the interaction in a MCPS, which are capable of tolerating latency and package loss due to unstable connections, are desired.
 Furthermore, the implications of change at one point in a system to the connected remainder is addressed.

 Clearly, the move towards more complex systems in clinical practice is gradual and requires compliance with existing regulations and integration with existing devices.
 Bringing together researchers and practitioners in the field of MPCS we summarize the state of the art and discuss obstacles and challenges on the way to fail-safe MCPS.
-We are grateful for the keynote talk by Wolfgang Reisig (Humboldt Universität zu Berlin) and the two tutorials on Polyspace and Uppaal by Christian Guss and Jakob Taankvist, who present theoretical and practical aspects of software engineering and verification for medical applications.
-We would also like acknowledge the members of our program committee Sabine Glesner, Christian Hansen, Klaus Radermacher, Asarnusch Rashid, Wolfgang Reisig, Bernhard Rumpe, Stefan Schlichting, and Annette Stümpel.

-Hamburg and Aachen, January 2016
+Hamburg and Aachen, December 2016